Here’s Why Coeur Mining, Inc. (CDE) is up Big Today

-During the recent trading session for Coeur Mining, Inc. (NYSE:CDE), the company witnessed their stock rise $0.41 over a week and tumble down $-1.03 from the price 20 days ago.
+During the recent trading session for Coeur Mining, Inc. (NYSE:CDE), the company witnessed their stock drop by $-0.89 over a week and tumble down $-1.72 from the price 20 days ago.
 When compared to their established 52-week high of $8.29, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 12/26/19.
-The recent low of $1.98 stood for a -55.74% since 03/16/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+The recent low of $1.98 stood for a -64.17% since 03/16/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
 A beta of 1.34 is also allocated to the stock.
 Since the beta is greater than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Looking at the current readings for Coeur Mining, Inc., the two-week RSI stands at 46.42.
+Looking at the current readings for Coeur Mining, Inc., the two-week RSI stands at 40.4.
 This figure suggests that CDE stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current CDE readings is similarly very revealing as it has a stochastic reading of 72.53% at this stage.
-This figure means that CDE share price today is being oversold.
+The stochastic readings, on the other hand, based on the current CDE readings is similarly very revealing as it has a stochastic reading of 42.02% at this stage.
+This figure means that CDE share price today is being neutral.

-Technical chart claims that Coeur Mining, Inc. (CDE) would settle between $3.63/share to $3.87/share level.
-However, if the stock price goes below the $3.25 mark, then the market for Coeur Mining, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $3.11 for its downside target.
-The stock is currently in the green zone of MACD, with the indicator reading 0.21.
+Technical chart claims that Coeur Mining, Inc. (CDE) would settle between $2.99/share to $3.35/share level.
+However, if the stock price goes below the $2.44 mark, then the market for Coeur Mining, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $2.25 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.43.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at B. Riley FBR raised their recommendation on shares of CDE from Neutral to Buy in their opinion released on February 28.
 ROTH Capital analysts bumped their rating on Coeur Mining, Inc. (NYSE:CDE) stock from Sell to Neutral in a separate flash note issued to investors on February 24.
 Analysts at RBC Capital Mkts lowered the stock to a Sector Perform call from its previous Outperform recommendation, in a research note that dated back to January 21.